 Alexander enjoyed his training with two of the greatest Russian pianists of the present day.
 In Hanover, he was the last student of Vladimir Krainev before graduating with the highest distinction from the Royal College of Music in London where he studied with Dmitri Alexeev.

 During his career the artist developed a special relationship with Sergei Rachmaninov.
 The Russian composer’s piano concertos are an important part of Krichel’s repertoire.
 The live recording of the Second Piano Concerto with Dresden Philharmonic Orchestra under Michael Sanderling, together with the recording of Maurice Ravel’s three major piano cycles, are amongst the highlights of his discography, which comprises a total of seven albums.
-With his last album “Enescu & Mussorgsky” Alexander Krichel celebrated his debut with the label Berlin Classics.
+After Alexander Krichel celebrated his debut with Berlin Classics with his album “Enescu & Mussorgsky”, the second release in this collaboration appeared on 24 March 2023 with “My Rachmaninoff” – just a few days before the Russian composer would have celebrated his 150th birthday.

 Alexander Krichel calls both national and international stages home: he has given concerts at Berlin Philharmonie and Konzerthaus, Hamburg Elbphilharmonie and Laeiszhalle, Munich Herkulessaal and Prinzregententheater, Cologne Philharmonie, Tonhalle Zurich, St. Martin in the Fields in London and at St. Petersburg Philharmonic.
 He has also been invited to perform in New York City, Cape Town, Tokyo, Kyoto, Caracas, Mexico City, Oslo, Warsaw, Bucharest and many other cities.